 - Offer encouragement and support

 Who is Eligible?
 Children birth to age three who are at risk for developmental delay or disability, long term illness and/or social, emotional disorders and children ages birth to five who have been diagnosed with developmental delay or disability, long term illness and/or social, emotional disorder may be eligible for the program.

 How can I find out more about or make a referral?
-If you are interested in more information about the Care Coordination for Children (CC4C) program, please call (336) 227-0101 and ask to speak with the CC4C supervisor.
+If you are interested in more information about the Case Management for At-Risk Children (CMARC) program, please call (336) 227-0101 and ask to speak with the CMARC supervisor.